nulinspiratie/SilQ/documentation/PulseSequence specifications.rst

 Nesting PulseSequence within another PulseSequence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ability to nesting a PulseSequence in another PulseSequence allows a
+The ability to nest a PulseSequence in another PulseSequence allows a
 natural way to break up a complex measurement into different layers.
 For example, a PulseSequence could consists of three stages: